maros/Zway-ThermostatControl/README.md

 # Virtual Devices

-This module creates a virtual thermostat.
+This module creates a virtual thermostat which lets you manually override the global setpoint.
+The manual override will end once the next global schedule change occurs.

 # Events